 If you ever wondered which of the Greek islands is best to visit, don´t wonder anymore.
 Our bet is for two picturesque little islands, charged with a peaceful vibe, sandy beaches, and that amazing blue-turquoise-emerald sea.
 They are Donoussa and Amorgós and in this post, we’ll tell our experience with the first, a tiny wild island that (still) is a hidden gem.
 Come with us!

 We knew that the Greek islands come in all shapes and sizes.
 We knew that they can be heaven on Earth if what you wish is sun, sea, beach, nature.
 We also knew that they can be a magnet for party-goers and hordes of tourists.

 When we picked Donousa we just wanted a calm and luminous place to go.
 We expected little noise and to sleep while listening to the waves against the rocks.
 We wanted to explore around and NOT by driving.
 Besides we were really eager to try traditional and modern Greek food with fresh ingredients and a homemade touch.

-We got all this and a bit more.
+In Donousa we got all this and a bit more.

 Where is Donousa?